mccbryan3/ansible_workshop_files/docs/LAB1.1-MAIN.md

 We are also specifying the inventory file with the -i option<br><br>
 ![](/images/lab1-winrm-error.png)

-Notice the module error for winrm and requests
+Notice the module error for winrm and requests.
+The windows Ansible modules require the pywinrm python module which will need to be installed on the controller.

 14. Examine controller-config playbook
 ```